arminv/Card-Flipping-Game/README.md

 # Card-Flipping-Game

-A very simple card flipping game in pure JS.
+A simple memory game in pure JavaScript.
+Using [Bulma](https://bulma.io) for styling.

-# Quick Demo
+# Demo
 ![](demo.gif)